marano/blog/_posts/2013-13-12-performance-protips.markdown

   $ heroku addons:add rollbar --app yourapp
 {% endhighlight %}

-I also started to use [New Relic](http://newrelic.com/) to monitorize the app performance.
+I also started to use [New Relic](http://newrelic.com/) to monitor app performance.
 It's another amazing tool that we recommend.
-If you don't know New Relic yet it's a monitoring service, they will watch your application health and availability and provide information about the root cause of the app performance issues.
-In my case I was able to see which exactly were the queries that were taking so long to reponse.
-They have this awesome graphics that show you which action or view needs some optimisation.
+If you don't know New Relic yet, it's a monitoring service which will watch your application health and availability and provide information about the root cause of app performance issues.
+In my case I was able to see which exactly were the queries that were taking so long to respond.
+They have these awesome graphics that show you which action or view needs some optimization.

 To put the rollbar add-on on your Heroku app: